jmorrell/backbone-paginated-collection/README.md

 `paginated:change:page` - Fired whenever the page is changed.

+`paginated:change:numPages` - Fired whenever the number of pages is changed.

-`paginated:destroy' - Fired when the proxy is destroyed
+`paginated:destroy` - Fired when the proxy is destroyed

 ## Installation